Shuttle Bus Passenger Policy

-- Entering a PS vehicle through the rear exit door unless directed by a PS official or supervisor.
+- Entering a shuttle bus through the rear exit door unless directed by a shuttle bus operator or supervisor.

-- Climbing through a window or extending an arm, leg or head out the window of any PS vehicle.
+- Climbing through a window or extending an arm, leg or head out the window of any shuttle bus.

-- Hanging onto or attaching oneself to any exterior part of a PS vehicle while the vehicle is resting or in motion.
+- Hanging onto or attaching oneself to any exterior part of a shuttle bus while the vehicle is resting or in motion.

-- Loitering or riding a PS vehicle for extended periods for more than 2 loops, except for boarding, disembarking, waiting for a PS vehicle, participating in a PS-sponsored event, or conducting legitimate business with the PS or its representatives.
+- Loitering or riding a shuttle bus for extended periods for more than 2 loops, except for boarding, disembarking, waiting for a shuttle bus, participating in a University/Parking Services-sponsored event, or conducting legitimate business with the University/Parking Services or its representatives.

 - Running or engaging in any horseplay.

-- Refusing to leave PS vehicle after having been ordered to do so by the operator of the vehicle, a security guard, peace officer, or PS official or supervisor.
+- Refusing to leave shuttle bus after having been ordered to do so by the operator of the vehicle, a security guard, peace officer, or shuttle bus operator or supervisor.

-If an operator encounters an individual(s) violating the above policies on a PS vehicle or within PS facility, the operator should state the policy and ask the individual(s) to stop the activity or leave the premises.
+If an operator encounters an individual(s) violating the above policies on a shuttle bus or within shuttle service facility, the operator should state the policy and ask the individual(s) to stop the activity or leave the premises.
 If the individual(s) persist in their conduct, the operator will notify the shuttle supervisor, who will take the appropriate action.